 The Ledger Nano X is a top-rated cryptocurrency hardware wallet for securing your crypto assets offline.

-It is an upgrade of the also popular Ledger Nano S, with support for more applications and easier access while on the go.
+It is an upgrade of the also popular Ledger Nano S, supporting more applications and easier access while on the go.

-This Ledger Nano X review covers how to set it up for use, coins supported, pros, cons, and how it compares to Trezor Model T and Ledger Nano S.
+This Ledger Nano X review covers how to set it up for use, coins supported, pros and cons, and how it compares to Trezor Model T and Ledger Nano S.

 What is Ledger Nano X?